Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: GENERALIZED COMPARTMENTAL MODEL

-In model~(\ref{eq:model}), the multiplicative compartments $w$ are populations that essentially describe the transmission of the infection.
-The transmission can be reduced by active interventions, whose intensity is quantified by a control input ${u \in \mathcal{U} \subset \mathbb{R}}$.
-The outlet compartments $z$, on the other hand, do not actively govern the transmission, but rather indicate its effects, as they are driven by the evolution of the multiplicative compartments.
+In~(\ref{eq:model}), the multiplicative compartments $w$ are populations that essentially describe the transmission of the infection.
+The transmission can be reduced by active interventions, whose intensity is quantified by a control input ${u \in \mathcal{U} \subset \mathbb{R}}$ (considered here as scalar, although multiple inputs could be studied analogously).
+The outlet compartments $z$ do not actively govern transmission, but rather indicate its effects, as their evolution is driven by the multiplicative compartments.

 \begin{exmp} \textbf{SIR model.} One of the most fundamental epidemiological models is the {\em SIR model}~\cite{hethcote2000mathematics, batista2020estimation} that consists of {\em susceptible}, $S$, {\em infected}, $I$, and {\em recovered}, $R$, populations.
 The SIR model captures the spread of the infection based on the interplay between the susceptible and infected populations.
 Thus, $S$ and $I$ are multiplicative compartments, while $R$, that measures the number of recovered (or deceased) individuals, is an outlet compartment.
 The model uses three parameters: the transmission rate ${\beta_0>0}$, the recovery rate ${\gamma>0}$ and the total population $N$.
 Active interventions given by the control input ${u \in [0,1]}$ allow the population to reduce the transmission to an effective rate ${\beta=\beta_0(1-u)}$, where ${u=0}$ means no intervention and ${u=1}$ means total isolation of infected individuals.
 This puts the SIR model with active intervention to form~(\ref{eq:model}) where